 Reflecting the vibrant culture of Rajasthan through sparkling activities and events, the 100 years old Pushkar Mela is definitely one of the most famous and largest camel fairs in the world.
 From letting you witness the beauty of the golden sand to embracing the vibes of Rajasthani culture, this fair is a land of colors you must visit.

-With multiple reasons for why you should attend the Pushkar Mela Rajasthan at least once in your life, here’s all the essential information about this popular fair, what’s different in 2021, and why you need to book your Rajasthan trip right away!
+With multiple reasons for why you should attend the Pushkar Mela Rajasthan at least once in your life, here’s all the essential information about this popular fair, what’s different, and why you need to book your Rajasthan trip right away!

 - Reasons For Visiting Pushkar Fair

 - Top Things To Do At The Pushkar Fair

 - Other Places To Visit In Pushkar

 - How To Reach The Pushkar Fair